 Advocating for Palliative Care is the brain child of Marianne Sarcich, who also completed the amazing list of virtual resources I highlighted in a blog post here.
 Her project seeks to determine the roadblocks to getting palliative care, creating a model palliative care program, and then ensure that all patients dealing with a serious or chronic illness have access to amazing palliative care.
 You can find out more about her project here.

 IV Our Lives is a play written by Dr. Andrew Silver, a professor at Mercer University in Macon, Georgia, and widower of the poet, Dr. Anya Silver, who died in 2018 of Stage IV Metastatic Inflammatory Breast Cancer.
 In honor of his late wife, Dr. Silver set out to interview 116 men and women in the US living with Metastatic Breast Cancer and create a play based on the stories and experiences of men and women.
 The inaugural production in Washington DC in October of 2019 was a rousing success and the project continues in a more digital format due to the pandemic.
 Stay tuned for further updates!

-My friend Danielle Thurston is working on putting together pictures of MBC patients and their children to highlight the experiences of men and women with children while dealing with terminal cancer.
-There are several pictures below that give instructions on how to participate!
+Before her death, my friend Danielle Thurston put together pictures of MBC patients and their children to highlight the experiences of men and women with children while dealing with terminal cancer.
+This link is the resulting video.